Centers, Initiatives, and Programs for Student Formation

 The Everything Happens Initiative

 The mission of the Everything Happens Initiative is to bear Christian witness to the power of empathy and to foster Christian wisdom about living alongside our fragility.
-Through a national podcast, spiritual formation curricula, weekly newsletters, and daily social media, the project seeks to foster gentle dialogue in a harsh environment, offering an anchor where people find themselves attached to the virtues, attitudes, and behaviors that will make them stronger and their communities healthier.
+Through a national podcast, spiritual formation curricula, weekly newsletters, and daily social media, the project seeks to cultivate gentle dialogue in a harsh environment, offering an anchor for individuals to embrace virtues, attitudes, and behaviors that will make them stronger and their communities healthier.
 To learn more, visit katebowler.com/about-the-everything-happens-initiative.

 The Friendship House

-Friendship House is a residential ministerial formation opportunity in which Duke Divinity School students and persons with intellectual and developmental disabilities (core residents) live together in community.
-The Office of Ministerial Formation at the school collaborates with the program in which three students share a four-bedroom apartment with one person with an intellectual or developmental disability.
+Friendship House is an optional residential ministerial formation opportunity in which Duke Divinity School students and persons with intellectual and developmental disabilities (core residents) live together in community.
+The Office of Vocational Formation at the school collaborates with the program in which three students share a four-bedroom apartment with one person with an intellectual or developmental disability who is the "core resident."
 Students gain through lived experience a deeper understanding of the image of God in persons, a broader understanding of belonging, an increased empathic capacity, and an enlarged picture of the kingdom of God.
 Students quickly learn that persons with disabilities are actually “differently-abled” and have gifts to contribute to any community, especially the church.

 The transformational experience Friendship House offers is encouraged through the intentional community commitments of eating together, praying together, and celebrating together.
 Student resident advisors provide resources for student and friend residents and support the organization of life together.

 Friendship House is embedded within a disabilities-supportive neighborhood, the North Street Development, in Durham, North Carolina.
-The program is owned and operated by Reality Ministries, whose mission is to create opportunities for teens and adults with and without developmental disabilities to experience belonging, kinship, and the life-changing reality of Christ’s love.
-Friend residents, and students as they are able, to participate in this mutually supportive ministry.
+The program is owned and operated by Reality Ministries, a non-profit organization in Durham whose mission is to create opportunities for teens and adults with and without developmental disabilities to experience belonging, kinship, and the life-changing reality of Christ’s love.
+Reality Ministries invites Duke Divinity School's partnership in the Friendship House where core residents and Divinity students can participate in this mutually supportive ministry.
+As such, Friendship House is not considered a part of Duke University's Housing and Residence Life.
 Experienced altogether, Friendship House offers a unique opportunity to grow into one’s calling authentically, with integrity and deeper faithfulness.
-For more information about Friendship House, visit divinity.duke.edu/admissions/admitted-student-resources/housing-resources or friendshiphousepartners.com.
+For more information about Friendship House, visit divinity.duke.edu/admissions/admitted-student-resources/housing-resources or realityministriesinc.org/residential.

 Ormond Center

-The Center pursues its mission through three intersecting divisions: Research; The Academy of Teaching, Training, and Learning; and Pathways of Repair.
-Integrating people, projects, programs, and processes across these three divisions, the center equips clergy, congregations, and communities through translational research, teaching and training, convening, consulting, and storytelling.
+The Center pursues its mission through three interacting pillars: Research; The Academy of Teaching, Training, and Learning; and Pathways Toward Impact.
+Integrating people, projects, programs, and processes across these three pillars, the center equips clergy, congregations, and communities through translational research, teaching and training, convening, consulting, and storytelling.
 Programmatic initiatives, such as placemaking, closing gaps in education, and community craft collaborative, which is based on the human ecology framework, are situated in our broader focus areas of poverty, oppression, inequity/inequality, and injustice.

 The Ormond Center serves the rural church, faculty, practitioners, and students across Duke Divinity School and Duke University more widely.
 Enhancing the capabilities of Duke Divinity, the center acts as a vehicle for teaching, scholarship, community engagement, additional learning opportunities, and engagement with the broader university, the state of North Carolina, and the world.